-Using a stock transfer form: also known as paper share transfers, you will pay Stamp Duty
+If you use a stock transfer form, also known as a paper share transfer, you will pay stamp duty

-Online: also known as electronic paperless share transactions, you pay Stamp Duty Reserve Tax (SDRT)
+If you buy stocks online, also known as electronic paperless share transactions, you pay Stamp Duty Reserve Tax (SDRT).

 You are charged 0.5% tax when you buy more than £1,000 worth of stocks and shares using a paper stock transfer form.
 The amount you pay is rounded up to the nearest £5.

-The amount you are charged is based on how much and the way you pay for your share:
+The amount you are charged is based on how much you pay for your share and the way you pay.